 Once you have that URL handy, go to your website’s profile in Google Analytics and click on Admin in the menu bar.
-Then, under the Profile options for your website, click on Goals.
+Next, choose the Account > Property and View you want to track sign ups in.

 Next, you will click the Create a New Goal button and name your goal Mailing List (or similar).
-Select the Destination type and click Next Step.
+Select the Destination type and click Continue.

-When you click Create Goal, you’ll be set up and ready to go!
-Just give Google Analytics a few days (and a few signups) to start checking your data.
+When you click Save you’ll be set up and ready to go!
+Just give Google Analytics a few days (and a few sign-ups) to start checking your data.

 Determining Which Online Marketing Strategies Drive Subscribers

-Once you’ve gotten some signups, you should be able to start determining where your visitors are coming from when they subscribe.
-To see if a particular online marketing strategy is resulting in subscribers, you will look under the Traffic Sources section.
+Once you’ve gotten some sign-ups, you should be able to start determining where your visitors are coming from when they subscribe.
+To see if a particular online marketing strategy is resulting in subscribers, you will look under the Acquisition > All Traffic > Channels section.

-For example, to find out which social networks are driving the most subscribers, look under Traffic Sources > Social Media > Conversions.
+For example, to find out which social networks are driving the most subscribers, look under Acquisition > Social > Conversions.
 In the Conversion dropdown, make sure that your Mailing List goal is selected – this will separate the data from other goals you may have set up.

-To see what traffic sources as a whole send visitors who convert into subscribers, look under Traffic Sources > Sources > Referrals.
+To see what traffic sources as a whole send visitors who convert into subscribers, look under Acquisition > All Traffic > Referrals.
 At the top under Explorer, click on Goal Set 1 (or the goal set your Mailing List goal was set up in).

 To see what content leads to the most conversions, look under Conversions > Goals > Reverse Funnel Path.
 Then select your Mailing List goal under the Goal Option dropdown at the top to separate it from your other goal data.

 This will show up to three levels of steps your visitors take before they sign up to your mailing list.
 If you focus on driving subscribers from your blog, you will get to find out what blog topics lead to the most subscribers.
-Or, if you have multiple squeeze pages and giveaways, you will find out which one gets the most conversions.
+Or, if you have multiple squeeze pages a.k.a. landing pages and giveaways, you will find out which ones gets the most conversions.

 Do you use Google Analytics goals to track mailing list subscribers?
 What traffic sources lead to the most sign ups?